Real Estate Terminology: Due Diligence

 Costs Associated with Closing

-• Loan origination fees: These are fees charged by the lender for processing the new loan.
+• Loan origination fees: Charged by the lender for processing the loan.

-• Appraisal fee: The fee for a professional to assess the home’s market value.
+• Appraisal fee: For assessing the home’s market value.

-• Escrow deposit: Often, buyers will have to deposit funds that will be used for upcoming property taxes and mortgage insurance.
+• Escrow deposit: Funds for upcoming property taxes and mortgage insurance.

 • Inspection fees: Fees for home inspection, termite inspection, etc.

-• Recording fees: Fees to legally record the new deed.
+• Recording fees: For legally recording the new deed.

 Final Thoughts

-Remember, every successful closing is a testament to a well-executed transaction and a satisfied customer, so equip yourself with all the knowledge necessary to ensure a smooth, efficient process.
+Understanding “closing” in California real estate is crucial for becoming an effective agent.
+Though it may seem overwhelming initially, grasping the process and its components will help you facilitate successful transactions.
+Every successful closing reflects a well-executed transaction and a satisfied customer, so equip yourself with the necessary knowledge for a smooth process.
 As a future real estate agent, you have a rewarding journey ahead.